richardstartin/richardstartin.github.io/_posts/2017-06-30-sorting-unsigned-integers-faster-in-java.md

 }
 ```

-The time complexity is obviously linear, a temporary buffer <em>is</em> allocated, but in comparison to <code>Arrays.sort</code> it looks fairly spartan.
+The time complexity is obviously linear, a temporary buffer <em>is</em> allocated, but in comparison to `Arrays.sort` it looks fairly spartan.
 Instinctively, cache locality looks fairly poor because the second inner loop of the three jumps all over the place.
-Will this implementation beat <code>Arrays.sort</code> (for integers)?
+Will this implementation beat `Arrays.sort` (for integers)?

 #### Benchmark